arenoir/ember-cli-deploy-html-manifest/README.md

 # ember-cli-deploy-html-manifest [![Build Status](https://travis-ci.org/arenoir/ember-cli-deploy-html-manifest.svg?branch=master)](https://travis-ci.org/arenoir/ember-cli-deploy-html-manifest)

-> An ember-cli-deploy plugin to add a versioned manifest attribute to the html element of the index.html page.
+> An ember-cli-deploy plugin to generate a html cache manifest and update the manifest attribute of the index.html page.

 <hr/>
 **WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0**